 If you’re planning to sell your home, having knob and tube wiring can also be a major drawback.
 Potential buyers may be hesitant to purchase a home with outdated and dangerous wiring, and even if they are interested, they may require a significant price reduction to account for the cost of replacing the wiring.
 It’s best to understand the cost of replacing knob and tube wiring first.

-6. Unsafe Modifications and Repairs
+Unsafe Modifications and Repairs to Knob and Tube

 One common issue is the splicing of knob and tube wiring with modern wiring systems.
 This is often done without proper connectors or junction boxes, leading to loose connections and increased fire risk.
 Some modifications may also have added more circuits or outlets to the original system, further overloading the already outdated wiring.

-7. Limited Capacity for Appliances
+Limited Capacity for Appliances

 If your home still has knob and tube wiring, you may find yourself unable to use certain appliances or need to limit the number of devices you use at one time.
 This can be inconvenient and dangerous if the wiring becomes overloaded.